Venezuela is engulfed in a political crisis with two rival politicians claiming to be the country's legitimate leader.

 But under President Maduro, Venezuela's economy collapsed.
 Shortages of basic supplies became widespread, prompting more than 5.6 million people to leave.

 In December 2016, opposition parties won a majority in the National Assembly, and the legislature became a thorn in President Maduro's side.

 Mr Maduro was re-elected in 2018 but the poll was widely dismissed as rigged.
 National Assembly leader Juan Guaidó labelled Mr Maduro a "usurper" and declared himself interim president in January 2019.

-More than 50 countries recognised Mr Guaidó but the military has remained loyal to Mr Maduro.
+More than 50 countries recognised Mr Guaidó, but the Venezuelan military, a key player in the country, has remained loyal to Mr Maduro.